Can I get a loan if I’m on benefits?

 Government loans

-If you need a small emergency loan on benefits, for example to pay rent in advance, maternity costs or a new boiler, a Budgeting Loan could help bridge the gap.
+If you need a small emergency loan on benefits, for example to pay rent in advance, maternity costs or a new boiler, a budgeting loan could help bridge the gap.
 If you’re approved, you’ll only pay back what you borrow, and the repayments will be taken automatically out of your future benefits.

-Depending on your situation and what you need the money for you might also want to consider:
+Depending on your situation and what you need the money for, you might also want to consider:

-Loans for people on disability benefits
+Are there loans for people on disability benefits?

 Being ill or disabled shouldn’t stop you getting a loan.
 Banks and other lenders are not allowed to discriminate against you because of a mental or physical health condition.